Dylan-Carpenter/Code_Samples/README.md

 # School Projects
 Author: Dylan Carpenter

-This respositoy contains selections of code/projects from my time at Western Washington University.
+This repository contains selections of code/projects from my time at Western Washington University.
 The projects are split up into seperate directories each containing their own respective README files detailing them further.

 The samples are as follows: